zhullyb/monyhar/monyhar/docs/design/sandbox_faq.md

 processes that execute within a very restrictive environment.
 The only resources sandboxed processes can freely use are CPU cycles and memory.
 For example, sandboxes processes cannot write to disk or display their own windows.
 What exactly they can do is controlled by an explicit policy.
-Chromium renderers are sandboxed processes.
+Monyhar renderers are sandboxed processes.

 ### What does and doesn't it protect against?